Finance and Administration

 Employees, students and others considered to be the primary account holders are responsible for emails originating from their accounts.

-Email should be used in a responsible, effective and lawful manner.
-The following should be considered:
+Employees should use email in a responsible, effective and lawful manner.

-- To ensure compliance with various laws and regulations and to ensure university business records are otherwise properly retained, university employee email accounts should be used for all correspondence associated with an employee’s job duties.
+To ensure compliance with various laws and regulations and to ensure university business records are otherwise properly retained, university employee email accounts should be used for all correspondence associated with an employee’s job duties.
 ITS will not use server forwarding rules to forward or automatically redirect employee emails to a non-FSU (private) email system or account, such as gmail.com, yahoo.com, comcast.net, etc. Employees may establish individual forwarding rules in their own email account settings.
-Use of private accounts by an employee for correspondence associated with an employee’s job duties, either sent or received, requires a copy of relevant emails be sent to the employee’s primary university email account.
+If an employee uses a private account for correspondence associated with an employee’s job duties, either sent or received, the employee is required to copy relevant emails to the employee’s primary university email account.

 Employee emails sent or received in connection with official university business are most likely public records and must be managed in accordance with applicable laws, regulations, and university policies.